-The criterion is tested whether the unit is ON or OFF.
-The units must be configured as a Master and Slave machine (Configuration $\rightarrow RSET \rightarrow MSSL=1$ and Configuration $\rightarrow RSET \rightarrow MSSL=2$ ), and one of the following configuration errors has been found.
-The "nn" refers to the error code listed in Table 50.
+Criteria for Trip - The criterion is tested whether the unit is ON or OFF.
+The units must be configured as a Master and

+Slave machine (Configuration \rightarrow RSET \rightarrow MSSL=1 and Configuration \rightarrow RSET \rightarrow MSSL=2), and one of the following configuration errors has been found.
+The "nn" refers to the error code listed in Table 49.

-Unit not allowed to start in Master Slave control.
+Action to be Taken - Unit not allowed to start in Master Slave control.

-If this condition is encountered, confirm proper configuration.
+Possible Causes - If this condition is encountered, confirm proper configuration.